DataDog/datadog-ci-azure-devops/README.md

 To connect to your Datadog account, [create a Datadog CI service connection][5] in your Azure pipelines project.
 Once created, all you need is the name of the service connection in the tasks.

-1. Install the [Datadog CI Extension from the Visual Studio Marketplace][1] in your Azure Organization.
+1. Install the [Datadog Continuous Testing extension from the Visual Studio Marketplace][1] in your Azure Organization.
-2. Add your Datadog API and application keys in the [Datadog CI Service Connection](#authentication), or as [secrets to your Azure Pipelines project][7].
+2. Add your Datadog API and application keys in the [Datadog CI service connection](#authentication), or as [secrets to your Azure Pipelines project][7].
 3. In your Azure DevOps pipeline, use the `SyntheticsRunTests` task.

 Your task can be [simple](#simple-usage) or [complex](#complex-usage).